heyjva/support/content/green/getting-started/start_up_after_power_off.md

 labels: green, getting started
 ---

-There are 2 slightly different start up procedures, depending on the current state of your system.
+There are 2 different start up procedures, depending on the current state of your system.

 - [Starting up if the system is still connected to power and Etherent](#starting-up-the-system-if-it-is-still-connected-to-ethernet-and-power)
 - [Starting up if the system has been disconnected ](#starting-up-the-system-if-it-has-been-disconnected)